hectar-glitches/ion-trajectory-intergration/README.md

 # ion-trajectory-intergration
-Project with a Professor on simulations involving ion movement in Titan's exobase
+Project with a Professor on simulations involving replicating the observed ion movement in Titan's exobase to our own moon

 # Ion Trajectory Visualization